 When you write an email to the PQA compliance mailbox, send a fax or mail a letter to PQA, it will be read by PRS staff and forwarded to a PRS specialist who will contact you about your concern, answer your questions and discuss your options with you.

 When you telephone PQA, the first person you might speak with is an intake coordinator.
 He or she is able to answer your questions about how the PRS process works.
 If you wish to speak with someone about questions you have about your situation, the intake coordinator will refer you to a PRS specialist.
 If you are certain you wish to file a complaint, the intake coordinator will help you take the initial steps to file a complaint.

 If you wish to speak with someone about the problem, the intake coordinator will refer you to a PRS specialist.
 A PRS specialist provides information about state and federal legal requirements for education, and helps resolve problems.
-PRS specialists are assigned to work with specific school districts, and you can call the PRS specialist directly who works with your school district.
+PRS specialists are assigned to work with specific school districts, and you may call the PRS specialist directly who works with your school district.
 Check the list of PRS specialist assignments, or use the Department's staff phone directory to find this contact information.